 Playing by the rules vs. breaching by-laws

-Strata community living should be about sharing, caring and playing nice, but breaching by-laws can disrupt the harmony and create problems for everyone.
+Strata community living should be about sharing, caring and “playing nice”, but breaching by-laws can disrupt the harmony and create problems for everyone.

 If you’re facing an issue with another owner or resident regarding breaching the by-laws, let’s look at what course of action you can take:

-- Having an honest chat
+- Have an honest chat

 Having an open conversation helps in most cases.
 Whether they’re violating parking rules, being noisy, leaving their pets unsupervised or hosting unruly guests, you can always let them know how their actions are affecting you and other owners.
-It’s possible they’re simply unaware of the by-laws or what they mean for strata – so make sure your committee provides all owners, tenants and residents a copy of the by-laws and rules.
+It’s possible they’re simply unaware of the by-laws or what they mean for strata – so make sure your committee considers providing owners, tenants and residents a copy of the by-laws and rules.

 - Keeping records and evidence of the by-law breach